Craftsmanship & Design Awards

 This special award by Hean Studio is looking to identify quality modelling and artistic sculpting skills.
 The winning entrant will receive a cash prize.

-This section is designed to identify and reward high quality hand craft skills demonstrated on fine jewellery as opposed to the traditional making skills of the diamond mounter as in section 21.
-Two examples from last year’s competition are the Gold Awards of Ornella Iannuzzi’s Pendant (left) and the Bangle by Anthony Elsdon of DE VROOMEN (right).
+This section, sponsored by Special Patrons Brown & Newirth, is designed to identify and reward high quality hand craft skills demonstrated on fine jewellery as opposed to the traditional making skills of the diamond mounter as in section 25.
+Two examples from previous competitions are the Gold Awards of Sam Hunter’s Dragonfly Brooch (left) and Jessica Poole’s silver Award for her Jabot Arrow and Bow Brooch.

 J) Junior S) Senior